georgeyord/dashing-shoutbox/README.md

 As a bonus, this widget can also play a sound when status is modified.
 Just add one or more `data-*type*sound` attributes with the value set to an absolute or relative url pointing to an audio file.

-Each time the stattypeus will change, the widget will play the audio file associated to the new status.
+Each time the type will change, the widget will play the audio file associated to the new status.

 Example: